Diseases

 RVF is able to infect many species of animals causing severe disease in domesticated animals including cattle, sheep, camels and goats.
 Sheep (particularly newborn lambs and pregnant ewes) are most susceptible to disease.
 An important role for camels in the RVF epidemiological cycle has been described[5].
 Camelids can now be fully considered as a susceptible host with fatal cases and abortions.

-GAP: Since camels are a susceptible host for the virus, vaccine efficacy studies in these animals may be needed.
+Since camels are a susceptible host for the virus, vaccine efficacy studies in these animals may be needed.

 • Human infected/disease

-Humans are susceptible with flu-like symptoms prevailing.
-GAP: The pathogenesis of the variable disease progression observed between different RVFV-infected human subjects is still poorly known.
-Why are most infected patients exhibiting low-grade fever while other patients suffer fatal haemorrhagic fever and/or encephalitis?
+The pathogenesis of the variable disease progression observed in RVFV-infected humans is still poorly understood.
+Why do most infected patients exhibit low-grade fever, while others suffer fatal haemorrhagic fever and/or encephalitis?

 • Vector cyclical/non-cyclical